 - Greenback is committed to helping Americans abroad weather this crisis by providing critical safety information, financial news, and tax-savings advice.
 Our 100% remote team will continue to provide the most up-to-date facts and recommendations.

 The US government has passed into law a $2 trillion stimulus package to address the broad economic impact of the Coronavirus pandemic.
-The stimulus includes:
+The stimulus, called the the Coronavirus Aid, Relief, and Economic Security (CARES) Act, includes:

 - Direct payments to Americans